release-it/release-it/docs/github-releases.md

 Do not put the actual token in the release-it configuration.
 It will be read from the `GITHUB_TOKEN` environment variable.
 You can change this variable name by setting the `github.tokenRef` option to something else.

+## Git

+A GitHub Release requires the corresponding Git tag to be present on the remote (release-it creates and pushes this tag automatically).
+Thus, in addition to the `GITHUB_TOKEN`, a public SSH key is required to push the Git tag to the remote repository.
+See [Git remotes](./git.md#git-remotes) (and [CI: Git](./ci.md#git)) for more information.

 ## Prerequisite checks

 First, release-it will check whether the `GITHUB_TOKEN` environment variable is set.
 Otherwise it will throw an error